kjosib/sophie/docs/mechanics.rst

 Here's the plan:

-1. The type-checker is using ``ontology.ActivationRecord`` for nice structured things.
+1. [DONE] The type-checker was first to use ``class ActivationRecord`` for nice structured things.
-   The evaluator should use it too, instead of playing weird games with dictionary keys.
+   The evaluator now uses it too, instead of playing weird games with special dictionary keys.
    It might consume a hair more CPU, but that's the least of my worries.
 2. The ``ActivationRecord`` class must gain the power to generate a detailed stack trace.
    Probably each trace element should indicate the call site and also the parameters to the